 - (1) Under the terms of our short term incentive plan, an individual age 55 with five years of service satisfies the retirement provisions under the plan and is eligible for a pro rata plan distribution based on eligible earnings to date multiplied by his short term incentive target at the actual level of achievement.
 Messrs.
 McClanahan, Whitlock, Rozzell and Standish satisfy the retirement provisions under the plan, and a termination of employment does not impact this payment.
 For purposes of the table above, the target level of achievement has been assumed.
-Mr. Harper does not satisfy the retirement provisions under the plan. - (2) Under the terms of our long term incentive plans for grants prior to 2010, amounts payable in shares would be converted to dollars using the New York Stock Exchange average of the high and low market prices for CenterPoint Energy common stock on the date on which the change in control occurred (which would be \$20.19).
-For purposes of the calculations, amounts that would be payable in shares have been converted to dollars using the New York Stock Exchange closing price for CenterPoint Energy common stock on December 31, 2011 (which was \$20.09).
-Under the terms of our current long term incentive plan, amounts payable in shares would be converted to dollars using the New York Stock Exchange closing price on the date on which the change in control occurred.
+Mr. Harper does not satisfy the retirement provisions under the plan. - (2) For purposes of the calculations, amounts that would be payable in shares have been converted to dollars using the New York Stock Exchange closing price for CenterPoint Energy common stock on December 31, 2012 (which was

+\$19.25).
 Under the terms of our long term incentive plans, an individual age 55 with five years of service satisfies the retirement provisions under the plan and is eligible for a pro rata plan distribution.
 In the case of performance shares, such distribution is based on the number of days employed in the performance cycle at the actual level of achievement.
 All amounts above have been calculated assuming the target level of achievement.
 In the case of stock awards, such distribution is based on the number of days employed in the vesting period.
 Messrs.
 McClanahan, Whitlock, Rozzell and Standish satisfy the retirement provisions under the plan.
+Mr. Harper, however, does not satisfy the retirement provisions under the plan.